City Law School: Academic courses

-BPTC Association

-The purpose of the BPTC Association is to provide parties and social activities for those students at The City Law School reading for the Bar.
-The School provides the BPTC Association with funds for the purpose of undertaking this task.
-All BPTC students are automatically members of the BPTC Association.
-The Committee Officers are the President, Vice President, Social Secretary and Treasurer, all of which are elected by the BPTC students.

 Notable people and alumni

 Alumni include many judges, King's Counsel, and distinguished academics.
-Others who went on to achieve the highest distinction include Mohandas Karamchand Gandhi (leader of the Indian Independence Movement), Muhammad Ali Jinnah (first Governor General and founder of Pakistan), four British Prime Ministers – Tony Blair, Margaret Thatcher, Clement Attlee and H. H. Asquith, and Nana Akufo-Addo, Kwame Nkrumah 1st president of Ghana.
+Others who went on to achieve the highest distinction include Mohandas Gandhi (leader of the Indian Independence Movement), Muhammad Ali Jinnah (founder of Pakistan, first Governor-General of Pakistan), a number of British Prime Ministers (H. H. Asquith, Margaret Thatcher, and Tony Blair), and Ghanaian presidents Nana Akufo-Addo and Kwame Nkrumah.

-The current Dean of The City Law School is Professor Andrew Stockley who started in November 2018.
+The current Executive Dean of The City Law School is Professor Richard Ashcroft.